-Prof. Papangelis is an Assistant Professor at the School of Interactive Games and Media of Rochester Institute of Technology, the director of the Niantic x RIT Geo Games and Media Lab (https://www.rit.edu/nianticgeogameslab), and team lead of the Jones Lang LaSalle New Media Research Group @ RIT (website coming soon).
+Prof. Papangelis is an Assistant Professor at the School of Interactive Games and Media of Rochester Institute of Technology.
+He is the director of the Niantic x RIT Geo Games and Media Lab (https://www.rit.edu/nianticgeogameslab), team leader of the Jones Lang LaSalle New Media Research Group @ RIT, and team leader of the SAPPI-RIT Digital Innovation Research Group.
 Prof. Papangelis did his M.Sc, in Human-Computer Interaction at Lancaster University (UK), and his Ph.D. in Computer Science at the University of Aberdeen (UK).
 He is a fellow of The Royal Society of Arts (RSA; UK) and is heavily involved with the Special Interest Group on Human-Computer Interaction (SIGCHI) of the Association for Computing Machinery (ACM).
-His research currently focuses on location-based games and social networks, the physical web, location-based and in-situ crowdsourcing, proximity technologies, extended and hybrid reality, and multi-sensory entertainment technologies.
+His research currently focuses on locative media, extended/hybrid reality, and the metaverse.
 He has published his work in multiple high-level journals and conferences, such as ACM Transactions on Computer-Human Interaction (TOCHI), Interactive Mobile Wearable and Ubiquitous Technologies (IMWUT), Computer-Supported Cooperative Work and Social Computing (CSCW), and Human Factors in Computing Systems (CHI).
 His research has been supported by foundations, governmental funding bodies, and the industry.
 He serves on the editorial board of Behaviour & Information Technology Journal (Taylor & Francis; https://www.tandfonline.com/toc/tbit20/current).

 In the News